-- 12. Position Backhoe so that loads extend directly behind machine when lifting or placing heavy objects. - 13.
-When digging or lifting, Be aware of overhead obstructions such as: - Power lines - Telephone lines - Tree branches - Roof overhang - Washlines, ropes or cables. - 14.
+- 13. When digging or lifting, Be aware of overhead obstructions such as: - power lines - telephone lines - tree branches - roof overhang - washlines, ropes or cables. - 14.
 Do not allow riders on this machine at any time.
 There is no safe place for any riders. - 15.
 Never carry, lift or move people on boom or bucket. - 16.
 Always use two people to handle heavy, unwieldy components or accessories during assembly, installation, removal or moving. - 17.
 Never place any part of your body where it would be in danger if movement should occur during assembly, installation, operation, maintaining, repairing, removal or moving. - Do not walk or work under a raised machine or attachment unless it is securely blocked or held in position.
-Do not depend on the tractor hydraulic system to hold the machine or attachment in place. - 19.
-Never use alcoholic beverages or drugs which can hinder alertness or coordination while operating this equipment.
+Do not depend on the tractor hydraulic system to hold the machine or attachment in place. - Never use alcoholic beverages or drugs which can hinder alertness or coordination while operating this equipment.
 Consult your doctor about operating this machine while taking prescription medications. - 20.
 Before you operate the machine, check over all hydraulic lines, hoses, connections and components.
 Replace any worn or damaged parts immediately.
 Tighten all leaking fittings. - 21.
 Keep hands, feet, hair, jewelry, and clothing away from all moving and/or rotating parts. - 22.
 Review safety and operating instructions annually. - 23.
 A front is loader is required to counter-balance backhoe and provide stability.
 Unbalanced machines can tip during operation. - 24.
-Carefully lower stabilizers and front bucket to the ground to stabilize the machine before starting to dig. - 25.
+Carefully lower stabilizers and front bucket to the ground to stabalize the machine before starting to dig. - 25.
 For maximum stability the tractor wheels must be resting on the ground during operation, using the backhoe with wheels raised up could result in serious injury or death and may cause damage to the machine.